Why Bother with High Performance Office Buildings?

 Company Growth: Every office wants to attract top talent to help their company grow.
 Studies have shown that 90% of millennials care about building performance and sustainability.
 By 2025, millennials will represent 75% of the workforce.
 This is accompanied by significant purchasing power among this generation, spending $600 billion.

-Early Stage Massing Analysis: During the design phase of any building, there are typically a range of options that are possible in terms of building shape, orientation or glazing percentage collectively leading to massing.
+Early Stage Massing Analysis: During the design phase of any building, there is typically a range of options that are possible in terms of building shape, orientation, or glazing percentage collectively leading to massing.
 Optimizing the massing design using early-stage modeling makes sure the building is energy efficient without additional cost impacts.

 Facade Optimization: Facades can lead up to 40% of an office building’s total energy load.
 Designing a high-performance façade is about creating a balance to let daylight in, but keep the heating and cooling loads low and ensuring the spaces are glare free.
 Here is a separate e-book focused entirely on high-performance facades.

 Lighting and Plug Loads: Lighting and plug loads together can contribute about 35% - 40% of the total energy use of the building.
 This can be reduced significantly by using energy-efficient appliances (EnergyStar) and energy-efficient lighting fixtures.
 Additionally, having a day-lit office with occupancy sensors and daylight sensors can reduce the total lighting load by approx. 50%.

 Pro Tip: Cove.tool allows users to test parametrically the impact of improving lighting and appliance along with sensors.
 It does this while figuring out the most cost-effective way to reach your energy goal.